syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/Behavior-Settings.md

 ## AutoFill

 The AutoComplete textbox widget offers an AutoFill option.
-This feature is used to automatically fill the item when text is entered when EnableAutoFill is set to ‘True’.
+This feature is used to automatically fill the item when text is entered when EnableAutoFill is set to ‘true’.
 The first Item in the suggestions list that matches the entered text is automatically displayed in the AutoComplete textbox.
 The search text is selected in the AutoComplete textbox for identification.

 This feature reduces the need to type the entire text and makes the search box more efficient.
 This is used only with filterType “StartsWith”, since text is filled automatically based on the text entered.